karthikrajav85/karthikrajav/SIEM-Splunk/Anomaly Detection/README.md

 # Authentication Anomaly Detection using Splunk (BOTS v3)

+## Executive Summary

+This project analyzes authentication logs from the BOTS v3 dataset using Splunk to detect abnormal login behavior.
+The analysis identified unusual login patterns for a specific user, indicating potential automated authentication activity that may pose a security risk to organizational systems.

+---

 ## Project Overview

 In this project, I used Splunk Enterprise and BOTS v3 dataset to analyze authentication logs and identify unusual login behavior.